CCC Monument Contributed by

 The chapter is a regular supporter of the CCC Heritage at the Fort Worth Nature Center and other events within the Texas State Park system.

-Anyone can become a member.
+Everyone is welcome and can become a member.
 They serve as CCC advocates and share the CCC story.
-Monthly meetings are held every second Saturday of each month from 10:30 am to 1:00 pm at the North Side Multipurpose Center, 1801 Harrington (North), Fort Worth, TX 76106.
-Chapter dues are $10 a person annually and are effective from October 1 to September 30.
 National membership in CCC Legacy is a requirement of chapter membership.

 For more information on how to become a member and help promote the CCC in Texas contact: President, Mike Pixler, at 817-929-1557 or email@example.com

 In 1990, Chapter #123 members were instrumental in placing a granite monument to honor the work of the CCC at Lake Worth.
 In this 80th Anniversary year the monument has special meaning as following generations once again honor the work and heritage of the CCC at the Nature Center.

 Text on the monument reads:

 The Civilian Conservation Corps was created by the federal government in 1933 during the Great Depression.
 Thousands of unemployed young men were enrolled in an unprecedented national conservation work force to reclaim and preserve our nation’s natural resources of forests, parks and eroded farmlands.